Did you receive drugs during childbirth or another extremely painful event? If so, you may have taken Demerol, a drug used to treat pain.

 Payment Options for Demerol Abuse Treatment

 An addiction to a powerful narcotic such as meperidine/Demerol can be extremely dangerous, even deadly.
-The strength of the drug and the power it can have over users means that it is important to seek qualified professional treatment.
-This treatment can come in the form of various programs, outpatient treatments, and inpatient rehab centers.
+The strength of the drug and its power over users means that it is important to seek qualified professional treatment.
+This treatment can come from various programs, outpatient treatments, and inpatient rehab centers.

 Are you worried about finding an inpatient treatment center?
 Are you worried about paying for it?
 Call us.
 We can help you.
 We will work with your insurance company to find what it covers and place you in the right rehab center to help you break free from the grip of Demerol.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.